lbsymt-developers/VinaProcess/README.md

 It's not obligatory to have the 2 files of coumpound inside the directory of work.

 To run on a single thread:

-$VINAPROCESS/vina-process.pl -r receptor.pdb -l ligand.pdb -c 1
+$VINAPROCESS/vina-process.pl -r receptor.pdb -l ligand.pdb

 To have more help:

 $VINAPROCESS/vina-process.pl -h

   OPTIONS: